-Is institutional racism happening in our hospitals?February 4th, 2014 in Health /
+Is institutional racism happening in our hospitals?February 4, 2014 in Medicine & Health / Health

 In a personal view published on bmj.com today, a medical director reflects on a case in which a hospital accepted the choice of the parents of a patient, who wanted only white doctors to treat their child.